TUM-DSE/vCXLGen/README.md

 Artifacts for "vCXLGen: Automated Synthesis and Verification of CXL Bridges for Heterogeneous Architectures", ASPLOS '26

-This repository contains the artifact for verifying CXL-based cache coherence protocols using model checkers.
+This repository contains the artifact for verifying and evaluating CXL-based cache coherence protocols using model checkers and the gem5 simulator.

-## Evaluated Setups
+## Evaluated Protocol Setups

 **Liveness Evaluation**: